 Ignoring the law is not an option.
 Preferring private church discipline over that of the state cannot be implied from this and other similar passages.
 Looking the other way due to the “giftedness” of church leaders is not a valid ecclesiastical or legal defense.
 There is no verse in the Bible that makes abuse acceptable in the light of “discerned” spiritual maturity, time lapse, personal charisma, or position.
 Rather, Scripture teaches that such actions are evidence of spiritual immaturity – “A quick tempered person does foolish things, and the one who devises evil schemes is hated” (Prov.
 14:17).

-Some leaders have abused the legal definition of innocence for spiritual purposes, arguing that the lack of conviction or the decision of prosecutors to not bring charges due to the statute of limitations means they should not be removed or held accountable for past actions.
+Some church leaders have abused the legal definition of innocence for spiritual purposes, arguing that the lack of conviction or the decision of prosecutors to not bring charges due to the statute of limitations means they should not be removed or held accountable for past actions.
 While it must be acknowledged each situation is unique, a pastor or church leader must be to held to a higher standard of accountability.
+Very few cases of abuse ever make it to a courtroom, never mind even getting a conviction.
 Whether or not a jury of peers chooses to convict, the question is whether the underlying activity meets the biblical standards.
 Leadership must not be content to act “only as one escaping through the flames,” meaning someone whose works don’t pass muster (1 Cor 3:15).
 In the church of Corinth, Paul gave the church the rights to expel members, even to “hand this man over to Satan for the destruction of the flesh” on the basis of their actions (1 Cor.
 5:5).
 The church does not have to rely upon the determination of the courts to enforce church discipline or deny a pastor employment.